[Updated 18 October 2019]

-He was one of the first people to write an online diary and in 2004 the New York Times Magazine called him “the founding father of personal blogging”.
+He was one of the first people to write one and, in 2004, the New York Times Magazine named him “the founding father of personal blogging”.

-Jump forward to 1997 and Open Diary was launched, the first-ever blogging community and the first platform that allowed bloggers to comment on each other’s posts.
+In 1997, Open Diary – the first-ever blogging community and the first platform that allowed bloggers to comment on each other’s posts – was launched.

-Other platforms followed.
-Blogger (bought by Google at the start of 2003) arrived in 1999 and, in 2003, Matt Mullenweg and Mike Little got together and wrote the orignal code for something called WordPress.
+And other platforms followed.
+Blogger arrived in 1999 and, in 2003, Matt Mullenweg and Mike Little got together and wrote the original code for something called WordPress.
 Which now hosts about 75 million sites and powers 34% of the internet (stats 2019).

-The term ‘blog’ was invented by Peter Merholz when he split the word ‘weblog’ into ‘we blog’ for fun on his blog Peterme.com in 1999
+Fun fact of the day: the term blog was invented by Peter Merholz when he split weblog into we blog just for the heck of it on his site Peterme.com in 1999

-Blogging evolved from just being a way to share personal experiences quite quickly.
+Blogging quickly evolved from a way to share personal experiences into much more than that.

-In 2002, U.S. Senate Majority Leader Trent Lott was forced to step down after blogs – not the mainstream media – reported his controversial comments about Senator Thurmond (a Presidential candidate in 1948), which revealed that Lott was an advocate of racial segregation.
+In 2002, U.S. Senate Majority Leader Trent Lott was forced to step down after blogs – rather than the mainstream media – reported his controversial comments about Senator Thurmond (a Presidential candidate in 1948), which revealed that Lott was an advocate of racial segregation.

-What started life as a way of communicating with friends and the online community was recognised for its potential in politics, the media – and business.
+What started life as a way of communicating with friends and the online community was recognised for its potential influence in politics, the media and business.

-If we go back to 1998, a company called Google Inc. was founded and entered the online search market using backlinks and a site’s authority to determine which results to bring back when browsers entered certain search terms.
+If we go back to 1998, a company called Google Inc. was set up and entered the online search market.
+They used backlinks and a website’s authority to figure out which search results to bring back.

-Blogging very nicely brought together a way of adding more and more keyword-rich content to a website and linking it to other web pages and sites (through permalinks, blogrolls and trackbacks).
-And boosting their SEO juice.
+Blogging very nicely brought together a way of adding keyword-rich content to a website and linking it to other web pages and sites (through permalinks, blogrolls and trackbacks).

 So it’s no surprise that by 2006, 34% of businesses in the Fortune 500 were blogging and by 2012, 62% of all businesses had a blog.